Resident Artist Program FAQ

 Can I have a studio assistant?

-You may have someone assist you with your work in your studio, but they cannot use the space to create their own work.
+Residents may have someone assist them with their work in their studio, but assistants cannot use the space to create their own work.
 We cannot provide them with housing, and any payment offered to an assistant is the responsibility of the resident artist.

 Can I leave for prolonged periods of time to teach, work, or pursue other opportunities?
 Do long-term residents ever maintain full-time jobs?

 The primary expectation of resident artists is that they engage intently with their work.
-They are also expected to have an open-door policy, welcoming students, instructors, and the public to their studios, both informally and formally through the year.
-Therefore, we ask that resident artists limit time away from their studios, especially during the summer which is our busiest season for visitors.
+They are also expected to have an open door policy, welcoming students, instructors, and the public to their studios throughout the year.
+Therefore, we ask that resident artists limit time away from their studios, especially during summer which is our busiest season for visitors.

-We recognize that most artists need and want to dedicate some of their time to opportunities outside the studios, at Penland, and elsewhere.
-Long-term residents are encouraged to teach or take short workshops, participate in exhibitions, and take advantage of travel opportunities that will benefit personal and professional growth.
+We recognize that most artists need and want to dedicate some of their time to opportunities outside the studios, at Penland and elsewhere.
+Three-year residents are encouraged to teach or take short workshops, participate in exhibitions, and take advantage of travel opportunities that will benefit personal and professional growth.
 Lengthy or repeated absences or time-consuming work commitments (i.e. full-time teaching assignments or “day jobs”) detract from the program and are not in line with the studio focus of the residency.
-Residents who are presented with an extraordinary opportunity that will cause an absence of more than a few weeks should discuss this with the creative director ahead of time to talk through expectations and develop a plan.
+Residents who are presented with an extraordinary opportunity which will cause an absence of more than a few weeks should discuss this with the creative director ahead of time to talk through expectations and develop a plan.
+One-year residencies are encouraged to prioritize time in their studios and at Penland whenever possible.

 Are there opportunities or expectations to teach or work at Penland during my residency?

 There is no work obligation for this residency.
 Resident artists who have an interest in teaching may reach out to the creative director with workshop proposals.
-Whenever possible we enjoy hiring resident artists to teach a one-, two-, six-, or eight-week workshop during their residencies, but this is not guaranteed or required.
-There are also occasional and short-term opportunities to teach or volunteer through our Community Collaborations program and in our local community; these are initiated by each resident based on interest and experience, and we’re always happy to share information as opportunities come up.
+Whenever possible we enjoy hiring resident artists to teach during their residencies, but this is not guaranteed or required.
+There are also occasional and short-term opportunities to help install exhibitions in the Penland Gallery or teach through our Community Collaborations program in our local community; these are initiated by each resident based on interest and experience, and we’re always happy to share information as opportunities come up.

 Are there opportunities to sell my work or participate in exhibitions during my residency?

-All resident artists are represented by the Penland Gallery.
-The gallery welcomes a constant stream of visitors and collectors to their sales gallery on campus, hosts curated exhibitions throughout the year and operates an online shop to extend their audience and market.
+All resident artists are represented by the Penland Gallery; this is a non-exclusive arrangement and residents are encouraged to show elsewhere as well.
+The Penland Gallery welcomes a constant stream of visitors and collectors to their sales gallery on campus, hosts curated exhibitions throughout the year, and operates an online shop to extend their audience and market.
 Penland Gallery takes a 40% commission on sales of work by resident artists They also direct visitors towards the resident artist studios to encourage conversations and potential sales.
 Resident artists are more than welcome to show and sell work directly through their studios; no commission is expected from studio sales.

 Can I take classes at Penland during my residency?